EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter8.md

         .AutoBind(false)
     )

 **Open** `controllers/HomeController.cs` and **create** a controller action named `EmployeeAverageSales` on the `Home` controller.
 This action will supply the Chart with data.

-The boilerplate installed in chapter 1 has a function named `EmployeeQuarterSales`, this query will select the data required for the chart. **Return** the results of `EmployeeQuarterSalesQuery` as JSON.
+The boilerplate installed in Chapter 1 has a function named `EmployeeQuarterSales`, this query will select the data required for the chart. **Return** the results of `EmployeeQuarterSalesQuery` as JSON.

 	public ActionResult EmployeeQuarterSales(int employeeId, DateTime statsTo)
     {